Agriculture, Environment, and Biodiversity (AEB) Division

 - 1 UNESCO Water Center ICIREWARD

-- 1 UNESCO Chair in Global Food Systems
+- 1 UNESCO Chair on World Food Systems

-- Facilitate, Communicate, Highlight Strategy and Scientific Outlook
+- Facilitate, Communicate, and Highlight Scientific Strategy and Future Outlook

 - To increase visibility and contribute to the Region’s excellence in agronomy, the environment, ecology, and biodiversity at the national and international levels